TOAST-DOCS/Compute-Image/en/console-guide.md

 ![[Figure 2 Executing ToastSysprep]](http://static.toastoven.net/prod_infrastructure/compute/sysprep/win_sysprep2.png)
 > [Note]
-ToastSysprep is a command that makes it easy to use TOAST Sysprep.
+ToastSysprep is a command that makes it easy to use NHN Cloud Sysprep.

 Press **Y** to execute a task.